KordingLab/adversarial-wake-sleep/README.md

 # Adversarial Wake-Sleep

 This repository accompanies **An adversarial algorithm for variational inference with a new role for acetylcholine** https://arxiv.org/abs/2006.10811.
-It is a pytorch implementation of the adversarial wake-sleep algorithm.
-This is a hypothesis for learning in biological circuits:
+It is a pytorch implementation of the Adversarial Wake-Sleep algorithm.

+## The algorithm (in figures)

 <img src="figures/bio-schematic.png"  width="250"/>